aiven/devportal/docs/platform/howto/byoc/create-custom-cloud.rst

 2. From the left sidebar, select **Bring you own cloud**.
 3. In the **Bring you own cloud** view, select **Create custom cloud**.

+.. _generate-infra-template:

 Generate an infrastructure template
 '''''''''''''''''''''''''''''''''''

 In this step, an infrastructure-as-code (IaC) template is generated.
-For that purpose, AWS CloudFormation or Terraform can be used.
+In :ref:`the step that follows <acquire-role-arn>`, you'll deploy this template in your AWS account to acquire Role ARN (Amazon Resource Name), which you need for configuring your custom cloud.

+The AWS CloudFormation and Terraform formats are supported for the template.

 In the **Create custom cloud** wizard, proceed as follows: